3kakakhel/sabaki-wgojs-theme/README.md

 # wgo.js Theme for [Sabaki](http://sabaki.yichuanshen.de/)

-I made this theme because I saw a request to make a theme for Sabaki that mimicked the wgo.js theme.
-I used the stones and wooden board images right from the wgo.js project itself.
-Since there were several choices for the black stones, white stones, and wooden board images, I had the theme default to the following.
+I made this theme because I saw a request to make a high resolution theme for Sabaki that mimicked the wgo.js theme.
+While all the stone images have a resolution ~350 ppi, there are a variety of stone image sizes available ranging from 32x32 upto 512x512.
+This theme defaults to using the 128x128 stone image size, though the `style.css` may be modified to point to the desired stone images.
+There are a variety of woods available as well, though their resolution is lower, at 72 ppi.
+Since there was no background image, I kept the granite-grey background from my [walnut theme](https://github.com/3kakakhel/sabaki-walnut-theme) since it is fairly neutral without being a bland color.

-* Choose from the four black stones images randomly.
-* Choose from the eleven white stones images randomly.
-* Choose wood1.jpg for the wooden board image.

-Since there was no background image, I kept the granite-grey background from my [walnut theme](https://github.com/3kakakhel/sabaki-walnut-theme) since it is fairrly neutral without being a bland color.
+Sourcing information is available in the Credits section below.
 I hope you enjoy it.
 Improvements are welcome.

 ![Screenshot](screenshot.jpg)